Vinyl records are back, and email is here to stay. Did you think you’d be hearing that statement here in 2019?

 Although the way we play music has come full circle, email has never really left us, especially when it comes to online business.
-In fact, an article titled “U.S. e-mail marketing – Statistics & Facts” states that “There are 3.7 billion e-mail users in the world as of 2017” and that “roughly half of the marketers in the U.S. intend to increase their spending on e-mail marketing, and about 48 percent are expected to maintain their budgets.”
+In fact, an article titled “U.S. e-mail marketing – Statistics & Facts” states that “There are 3.7 billion e-mail users in the world as of 2017” and that “e-mail advertising spending in the U.S. is expected to increase from 270 million U.S. dollars in 2015 to 350 million U.S. dollars in 2019.”

 What’s the reason for our continued reliance on this older communication channel?
 Kyle Nordeen puts it best in his article “Why Email Should be the Cornerstone of Your Digital Marketing Strategy”: